-The menu at Carrots is an interesting mix of international dishes (burgers, pasta, pizza, etc.) and veganized versions of classic lacto-vegetarian Indian dishes, like malai kofta and veg do pyaza.
+The menu at Carrots is an interesting mix of international dishes (vegan pizza, burgers, pasta, etc.) and veganized versions of classic lacto-vegetarian Indian dishes, like malai kofta and veg do pyaza.
 And then there are also fusion dishes, like the millet burrito and the almond pesto paella.

 If you order in advance, they can also make veganized versions of traditional Indian desserts that normally contain ghee, like gajar halwa.
 It had been years since I had tasted gajar halwa, so I was thrilled to find a vegan version!

 When our vegan tour group visited Carrots, Susmitha gave us a cooking class, and we ate a thali made up of the dishes we had learned to cook.
 I definitely want to go back one day and try some of the other dishes on the menu, like the baked aubergine mushroom platter pictured above.